brevzin/brevzin.github.io/_posts/2023-04-25-mutating-filter.md

 > Modification of the element a `filter_view​::​iterator` denotes is permitted, but results in undefined behavior if the resulting value does not satisfy the filter predicate.

 This is a fairly strong and broad statement.
-I've been stressing in this post that this kind of mutation (that changes an element from satisfying to not satisfying the predicate) is really only problematic in the multi-pass case.
+I've been stressing in this post that this kind of mutation (that changes an element from satisfying to not satisfying the predicate [^preserving]) is really only problematic in the multi-pass case.
 This sentence, on the other hand, calls it always undefined behavior, regardless.

+[^preserving]: Predicate-preserving mutations are totally fine. `i += 2`, for instance?
+No issues.
+Note also that other kinds of mutation, such as having a predicate like `[](int& i){ i += 1; return i % 2 == 0; }`, are also UB because they fail to meet the semantic requires of `std::predicate`: invoking the function with the same input has to give the same output.
+But situations like that just obviously broken in a way that the other situations I'm talking about here are not.

 The reason for this isn't so much that the standard library hates you, but more that it is actually exceedingly difficult to come up with a way to accurately describe what the specific situation is that leads to undefined behavior.
 So the standard library takes a broader outlook.
 Suggestions are always welcome.